A MAGNANIMOUS ORTHODOXY

 Yes, many individual churches and ministries are doing incredible things.
 Worship services around the world sparkle with vitality and mission work in all its forms remains vibrant.

 One might argue that we suffer from an image problem.
-While there’s merit in this skin-deep argument, the ugly problem goes deep down to the bone.
+While there may be some merit in the skin-deep argument, truth is, the ugly problem goes deep down to the bone.

 Christianity is its own worst enemy, a caricature of what it purports.